awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Name of the Makefile variable containing the *path to the source file under test*.
+Name of the `Makefile` variable containing the *path to the source file under test*, used for CBMC proofs.
 By default, the variable name is "PROJECT_SOURCES".
 </p><!-- class="flag-desc" -->

 <p class="flag-name">